Back

 If you’re interested in the UI part of mobile app design, you can read the article about how our team established the design process that works best both for us and our clients.
 We’ll tackle interfaces here but it’s not the main focus.

-• come up with the system that solves users’ problem;
+• come up with a system that solves users’ problems;

 • figure out the best way to make this system work.

-Let’s say, you’re working on a meditation app MVP with a number of basic features.
-In the future app, users will create accounts, choose guided meditation files from a library classified by audio length and purpose, and pay for a subscription service to get access to the full archive.
-You can’t go straight to development right now — you need to design software first.
+Let’s say, you’re working on a meditation app MVP with several basic features.
+In the future app, users will create accounts, choose guided meditation files from a library classified by audio length and purpose, and pay for a subscription service to access the full archive.
+You can’t go straight to development right now — you need to design the software first.

 UML in software design